JuliaGeodynamics/JustPIC.jl/docs/src/man/temperature_advection.md

 using JustPIC, JustPIC._2D
 ````

-For convinience we define the device backend as a constant in our script.
+For convenience we define the device backend as a constant in our script.
 Threads is the default backend;
 to run on a CUDA GPU load CUDA.jl and define the backend as CUDABackend,
 and to run on an AMD GPU load AMDGPU.jl and define the backend as AMDGPUBackend